lammps/lammps/doc/src/python.rst

 .. parsed-literal::

-   python function keyword args ...
+   python mode keyword args ...

-* function = *source* or name of Python function
+* mode = *source* or name of Python function

-  if function is *source*:
+  if mode is *source*:

   .. parsed-literal::

-     keyword = *inline* or name of a Python file inline = one or more lines of Python code which will be executed immediately must be a single argument, typically enclosed in triple quotes Python file = name of a file with Python code which will be executed immediately
+     keyword = *here* or name of a *Python file* *here* arg = inline
+         inline = one or more lines of Python code which defines func must be a single argument, typically enclosed between triple quotes *Python file* = name of a file with Python code which will be executed immediately

-* if function is the name of a Python function, one or more keyword/args pairs must be appended
+* if *mode* is the name of a Python function, one or more keywords with/without arguments must be appended

   .. parsed-literal::